fortythreesam/FourthYearProject/report/report.md

 One way in which this method could be used in a more viable way is to build up an index that maps filter pairs to estimated noise levels and weak/rich texture patch percent intervals.
 This will remove all the time of execution for the running of the EA and allow for an optimal pair to be selected immediately.
 Since high levels of gaussian noise do not occur naturally then the issue of innacurate weak textures being selected is reduced.
 All that is left to compute is the weak texture mask and the denoised image, which is not too intensive on a single image.

 $$\pagebreak$$

+## Chapter 6

+## Conclusions

+### 6.1 Summary

+In the end, the student was able to generate the weak texture masks, apply seperate denoising filters to sections in the image, use an EA to search for optimal filters to use, and evaluate their performance in a number of cicumstances.
+They were also able to gain a huge insight into the area of image processing and the difficulties associated with the area.
+Much of the students knowledge on evolutionary algorithms and their effeciveness was furthered throughout.
+The project also gave the student a chance to delve into the topic of linear algebra and it's place in computer science.

+### 6.2 Final Results

+Overall, the project has shown that images denoising can be improved by utilising differant techniques based on the type of textures in the image.
+It has also been seen that using a single filter over the whole image is optimal at times.
+Using an EA to select the filters and parameter has proven to be effective, and requires little input from the user.
+It also allows for very simple expansion of the number of filters being searched.

+### 6.3 Future Work

+As mentioned earlier, an index of the most effective filter combinations could be built up based on the estimated noise level of an image and it's percent of weak textures vs rich textures.
+This would allow for a quick selection of which filters(or filter if using one fits better) to use after the weak texture mask has been generated for the users image.

+Since the results show that there are improvements to be made from this, the area of applying different denoising filters based on meaningful sections of the image could be explored further.
+The nature of this method of selecting weak texture patches leads to inaccurate borders between contrasting texture types.
+Using edge detection and classifying each segment as weak/strong or in-between could prove more effective at preserving detail and edges.

+Lastly, since the project here focused on additive Gaussian white noise, other noise types could be investigeted.
+Other types of noise, such as poisson noise or quantization noise, can be quite common and require differant tyoes of filters to be used.

+$$\pagebreak$$